Skip to main content

 });

-// Access authenticated endpoint (cookies are preserved)
+// Access authenticated endpoint in the same session context

 const account = await session.fetch('https://example.com/account');